Cholera cases surge amidst severe flooding in Nigeria

 Although decades of military rule ended when Nigeria regained democracy in 1999, the country has been plagued by political, economic and social challenges that threaten the consolidation of gains made since its transition to civilian government.

-Since 2014, the world’s deadliest militant group, Boko Haram, has killed thousands of people, abducted thousands of women and children, and uprooted over 2.5 million people.
+Since 2014, one of the world’s deadliest armed opposition groups has killed thousands, abducted countless women and children, and displaced more than 2.5 million people.
 Many Nigerians who fled to neighboring Chad, Cameroon and Niger have been forced to return because of deteriorating conditions in those nations.
 Well over 2 million people have been internally displaced: the continuous conflict has forced people to live in camps in the outskirts of towns of Borno state, where they are enduring violence, poverty and constant insecurity.

 Although Nigeria is one of Africa's leading oil producers, more than half its population lives in poverty.
 Since the onset of the COVID-19 pandemic, the number of people in need of humanitarian assistance in northeast Nigeria has spiked to 10.6 million, with another 3.8 million struggling to access enough food.